- UML Tutorial

 The following diagram is an example of an object diagram.
-It represents the Order management system which we have discussed in Class Diagram.
+It represents the Order management system which we have discussed in the chapter Class Diagram.
 The following diagram is an instance of the system at a particular time of purchase.
-It has the following objects
+It has the following objects.

-Now the customer object (C) is associated with three order objects (O1, O2 and O3).
-These order objects are associated with special order and normal order objects (S1, S2 and N1).
-The customer is having the following three orders with different numbers (12, 32 and 40) for the particular time considered.
+Now the customer object (C) is associated with three order objects (O1, O2, and O3).
+These order objects are associated with special order and normal order objects (S1, S2, and N1).
+The customer has the following three orders with different numbers (12, 32 and 40) for the particular time considered.

-Now the customer can increase number of orders in future and in that scenario the object diagram will reflect that.
-If order, special order and normal order objects are observed then we you will find that they are having some values.
+The customer can increase the number of orders in future and in that scenario the object diagram will reflect that.
+If order, special order, and normal order objects are observed then you will find that they have some values.

-For orders the values are 12, 32, and 40 which implies that the objects are having these values for the particular moment (here the particular time when the purchase is made is considered as the moment) when the instance is captured.
+For orders, the values are 12, 32, and 40 which implies that the objects have these values for a particular moment (here the particular time when the purchase is made is considered as the moment) when the instance is captured

-The same is for special order and normal order objects which are having number of orders as 20, 30 and 60.
-If a different time of purchase is considered then these values will change accordingly.
+The same is true for special order and normal order objects which have number of orders as 20, 30, and 60.
+If a different time of purchase is considered, then these values will change accordingly.

-So the following object diagram has been drawn considering all the points mentioned above:
+The following object diagram has been drawn considering all the points mentioned above

 Object diagrams can be imagined as the snapshot of a running system at a particular moment.
-Now to clarify it we can take an example of a running train.
+Let us consider an example of a running train

-So here we can imagine the snap of the running train is an object having the above values.
-And this is true for any real life simple or complex system.
-In a brief, object diagrams are used for:
+Here, we can imagine the snap of the running train is an object having the above values.
+And this is true for any real-life simple or complex system.

 Making the prototype of a system.